-- Chapter Discussion Questions, many of which also feature notes on the story behind the story and more.
+RAIN IS NOT MY INDIAN NAME: Chapter Discussion Questions by Cynthia Leitich Smith.
+Many feature notes on the story behind the story and more.
 This has been very popular for classroom use, from elementary schools to college classrooms.

-- Rain Is Not My Indian Name: Multiple Intelligence Projects by Tracie Vaughn Zimmer, for use as classroom material and internet resources.
-Features activities related to the following areas: Verbal/Linguistic; Logical/Mathematical; Visual/Spatial; Body/Kinesthetic; Musical/Rhythmic; Interpersonal; Intrapersonal.
+RAIN IS NOT MY INDIAN NAME: Multiple Intelligence Projects by Tracie Vaughn Zimmer.
+Features activities related to Verbal/Linguistic; Logical/Mathematical; Visual/Spatial; Body/Kinesthetic; Musical/Rhythmic; Interpersonal; Intrapersonal.

-- Teacher and Librarian Resources for Native American Children’s and Young Adult Books from CYALR.
+Teacher and Librarian Resources for Native American Children’s and Young Adult Books from CYALR.

 June 2001 | 9780688173975; 0688173977 | HarperCollins | Hardcover | Tween Novel/Fiction | 144 Pages | Ages 10-up